Mealman1551/ADC-build-repo/readme.md

 - [Python 3.12 Downloads](https://www.python.org/downloads/release/python-3129/)
 - [Tcl/TK Documentation](https://www.tcl-lang.org/doc/)

-For any further questions or issues, feel free to reach out to the support team or consult the documentation provided in the project repository.
+For any further questions or issues, you can create an issue on this repo!

 (c) 2025 Mealman1551